Maren Morris: 2024–present: The Wild Robot and Dreamsicle

-In August 2024, Morris performed her song "Better than We Found It" at the 2024 Democratic National Convention in Chicago.
-Her songs "Even When I'm Not", and "Kiss the Sky" were included in the DreamWorks Animation film The Wild Robot (2024).
-The latter was met with critical acclaim, earning Morris her first nominations at the Golden Globe Awards, Critics Choice Awards, Satellite Awards, among others, and was short listed for Best Original Song at the 97th Academy Awards, though it was ultimately not nominated.
-In late 2024, Morris released the EP Intermission, which features five new tracks and includes a collaboration with Julia Michaels.
-Morris also released a cover of Billy Idol's "Dancing with Myself", and in October, she released the song, "People Still Show Up".
+In February 2024, Morris released her version of Billy Idol's 1981 single "Dancing with Myself", a partnership with the mobile app Visible for their Singles Awareness Day campaign.
+To celebrate the fifth anniversary of Girl, she performed the RSVP Redux Tour from May 29 to June 11.
+Featuring Betty Who as a supporting act, the tour included shows beginning at San Francisco on May 29 and concluding at Sandpoint on July 31.
+In August, she performed her 2020 song "Better Than We Found It" at the 2024 Democratic National Convention in Chicago.
+That month, her soundtrack single "Kiss the Sky" was released; it was included in the DreamWorks Animation film The Wild Robot (2024), along with her song "Even When I'm Not".
+"Kiss the Sky" was met with critical acclaim, earning Morris her first nominations at the Golden Globe Awards, Critics Choice Awards, Satellite Awards, and among others.
+It was also short listed for Best Original Song at the 97th Academy Awards, though it was ultimately not nominated.
+Her fifth EP, Intermission, was also released, which features five new tracks including a collaboration single with Julia Michaels, "Cut!".
+In October, she issued a single "People Still Show Up", stating that she "just wanted to put out something vibey and fun".
 In November, Billboard named Morris the 99th Greatest Country Artist of All-Time.

-In January 2025, Morris released her second collaboration with Julia Michaels titled "Scissors".

-Dreamsicle, her fourth studio album, was released in May 2025 to generally favorable reviews from music critics.
-It includes all five tracks from her Intermission EP, and the singles "People Still Show Up", "Carry Me Through", "Bed No Breakfast", and "Too Good".
+In January 2025, Morris released her second collaboration with Michaels, titled "Scissors".
+Four months later, her fourth studio album, Dreamsicle, was released; it contains all five tracks from Intermission, including the singles "People Still Show Up", "Carry Me Through", and "Bed No Breakfast".
+Following the release of the album, Billboards Andrew Unterberger characterized Morris as pursuing "a full pop reinvention", highlighting her earlier crossover success with "The Middle" and "The Bones" while questioning whether she would achieve the same level of mainstream pop stardom with her new direction.
+She performed the Dreamsicle World Tour from November 3 to 20 across the United Kingdom and Europe.